fortedigital/cg-kafka/workshop1/extra/README.md

 3. **Consuming Messages from Kafka:**
     - Develop a Kafka consumer application to read messages from the Kafka topic.
     - Implement logic to process these messages and prepare them for indexing into OpenSearch.
+      - Use category information from the messages to determine the appropriate OpenSearch index to store the data.
+    - You may choose to use a Kafka consumer library in your preferred programming language (e.g., Java, Python) to simplify the process of consuming messages from Kafka.

 4. **Indexing Data into OpenSearch:**
     - Utilize the OpenSearch client SDK or REST APIs to index the processed data from Kafka into OpenSearch.